Education: Our Vision

 In-School Concert and School Visitation

 Since 2017, GBS has brought the full orchestra into one of the Bridgeport public high schools every season.
 The experience is magical.
-One can see the transformation of opinion and impact during these concerts, as students put away their cell phones and realize that unique music is being made by 50 to 70 people right in front of them, with no electronics or enhancements.
+One can see the transformation of opinion and impact during these concerts, as students put away their cell phones and realize that unique music is being made by 50 to 70 musicians right in front of them, all acoustic, with no electronics or enhancements.
 Each year many students remain after the concert to talk to the conductor and musicians, and free tickets to concerts at The Klein are provided for students and families.

 Our Conductor along with other GBS musicians, have visited most of Bridgeport’s elementary schools since 2016.
-These sessions, which have had between 15 and 200 schoolchildren in attendance, are fun, personal experiences, during which the kids ask questions and become part of the music being made.
+These sessions, which have had between 15 and 200 schoolchildren in attendance, are fun, interactive personal experiences, during which the students ask questions and become part of the music being made.
 Free tickets are offered for students and their families.

 “Right Brain-Left Brain Workout” at Bryant Elementary School, Bridgeport